Adam-Klein/alklein-alation/README.md

   3. `terraform init`
   4. `terraform plan`
   5. `terraform apply` (enter `yes` when prompted)

+  Accessing the app:

-  6. `kubectl get services proxy`
+  1.   `kubectl get services proxy`
-  7. With the IP address returned under the "EXTERNAL-IP" column, access the URL in a browser or `curl http://IP_address`
+  2. With the IP address returned under the "EXTERNAL-IP" column, access the URL in a browser or `curl http://IP_address`

 # Monitoring